Code-Institute-Submissions/Touchdown/README.md

 1. As a new user of Touchdown, I want to give feedback to the creator and rate the game.
 1. As a new user of Touchdown, I want to have fun with an interactive game.
 1. As a user of Touchdown, I want to be updated on my progress in the game.
-1. As a user of Touchdown, I want to know if am losing.
+1. As a user of Touchdown, I want to know if i am losing.
-1. As a user of Touchdown, I want to know if am winning.
+1. As a user of Touchdown, I want to know if i am winning.
 1. As a user of Touchdown, I want to know how many lives i have left.
 1. As a user of Touchdown, I want to know how many points i have scored.
 1. As a user of Touchdown, I want to know if i have completed the game.